alatif113/assetdb/README.md

 # AssetDB

 AssetDB is a Splunk application that allows merging distinct data sources into an asset data base, without the need for Splunk Enterprise Security.
-The app is currently in development, and its README will be updated once it is stable with base functionality.
+The app is currently in beta and prone to bugs.

 ## Usage